 - Withhold liquids and foods

 The Texas Advanced Directive Act of 1999 governs execution of this important document.
-However, as with your power of attorney, you are able to create a living will that aligns with your own philosophies, faith and desires.
+However, as with your Power of Attorney, you are able to create a Living Will that aligns with your own faith and values.

-- Choosing an agent — Appoint an agent who you trust to comply with your instructions.
-The agent may be a family member, but sometimes a close friend is the more appropriate choice.
+- How to choose an agent you trust to comply with your instructions.
+Your agent may be a family member, but sometimes a close friend is a more appropriate choice.

-- Storing advanced directives — Keep your advanced directives in a safe and accessible place, and notify key people about where you have stored the documents.
+- Storing Advanced Directives in a safe and accessible place, and notifying key people about where you have stored the documents.

-- Expiration of advanced directives — Unless the document specifies an expiration date, your advanced directives remain valid.
+- Expiration of Advanced Directives (unless your document specifies an expiration date, your Advanced Directives remains valid).